Overview

 SCIIT (Stop Cancer In Its Tracks)

 SCIIT is a partnership between Cleveland Clinic Taussig Cancer Center and faith-based organizations to share culturally appropriate health information regarding cancer and chronic diseases within their organizations and surrounding communities.
-SCIIT establishes or enhances the health ministry within your congregation by working to eliminate health disparities, while improving your organization’s health behaviors.
+SCIIT establishes or enhances the health ministry within your congregation by working to eliminate barriers to care, while improving your organization’s health behaviors.
 We help to build invaluable relationships within the faith-based community and link your organization to valuable information about local cancer prevention and treatment resources.
 The Roles and Responsibilities of a SCIIT partner:

 • Determine your organization’s key SCIIT advocates.